 If you venture into tick territory, always wear protective clothing to prevent exposure to ticks.
 Tuck your long pants into socks and wear long sleeves when possible.
 Use a DEET-based insect repellent, especially at ‘entry points’ — your ankles, wrists, and neck.
 Don’t forget a flea/tick collar or medication for your pets!

-TruGreen's Outdoor Nuisance Pest Control is designed to control active populations of pests, helping to protect both you and your pets from possible tick bites.
+TruGreen's Outdoor Nuisance Pest Control is designed to control active populations of pests, including fleas, ticks, chiggers, earwigs and spiders.